-For avid readers, it's near impossible to stop them from reading a book.
+For avid readers, it's nearly impossible to stop them from reading a book.
 Their mothers swear the children landed face first in a book at birth and have only ever put a book down long enough to eat and pick up the next one.
 But this fascination with books is not inherent for all children.
 Many find it a chore to get into a book.
-If your child has yet to be drawn into the endless adventure the pages of a book offers, Wishfinity Jr. has some simple parenting tips on how to get your child to read from a book.
+If your child has yet to be drawn into the endless adventure the pages of a book offer, Wishfinity Jr. has some simple parenting tips on how to get your child to read from a book.

 3 great parenting tips to get your child to read from a book!